adifyr/colorfull/README.md

 - ⚡️ **Zero Dependencies**: Pure Dart/Flutter, no external dependencies.
 - 🖼️ **Perfect for Design Systems**: Build beautiful, consistent UIs with fine-grained color control.
 - 🌳 **Highly Tree-Shakeable**: Only the colors you use are included in your final app build, keeping your app size minimal.
+- ✏️ **Custom Swatches**: With our new `Swatch` class, you can now define custom swatches of your own!

 ## Usage